-Investigations and design underway for Boonoo Boonoo facilities upgrade.
+Investigations and design underway for Boonoo Boonoo facilities upgrade designs have been selected, commencement of DA.

 Industrial bins are under investigation with request for quotations.

 Boonoo Boonoo new cells and remediation approval has been granted with the provision the waste management masterplan be updated including works for the new cell 5 (peer reviewed) estimated timeframe for preliminary completion of requested works November 2021 (EPA Letter-21/8/2020).